An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 These include:

-- pre-eclampsia – this can cause high blood pressure and fluid retention.
-It can lead to growth problems in the baby
+- pre-eclampsia – this can cause high blood pressure and fluid retention, leading to growth problems in your baby

 - anaemia in the mother